coolemur/imodelhub-coding-task/README.md

 - We use json file to persist api data.

 - Tests should not change the state of the data.
 That's why we are restoring the state of the data after each test that modifies it. **In real world application, we wouldn't do that.
-Or we would ensure this is non-production environment.**
+Or we would ensure this is non-production environment.** Also, testing should be done with unaltered data.
+So if you'll play around with the data, you'll get unexpected results. :]

 - We're also resetting the state of the data after each client call in tests.
 This is because rate counter and last call time are stored in the data.